 How much does a food truck cost?

-- The type of food being served
+- The food being served

 - The number of guests